Jshot117/Floor-Store-Android-Application/GroupProject/Docs/UserManual.md

 # Alpha vesion:

-Most of the app component should be ready except final database installation.
+Most of the app component should be ready except final database installation and add to cart function.
 This version is for companies who choose to use FIM as their management system and for emplyee to get familiar with the apprication.

 ## Interaction component:
 - User log in